Gonzih/blog.gonzih.me/source/_posts/2015-12-11-arch-linux-on-lenovo-ideapad-y700-15.markdown

 * Video (I used bumblebee to switch between intel/nvidia GPUs)
 * Brightness
 * Keyboard backlit
-* Powermanagment via laptop mode tools and systemd.
+* Power managment via laptop mode tools and systemd.
-* Card reader
+* Card reader (you might need to run `echo 1 | sudo tee /sys/bus/pci/rescan` so card reader becomes visible)

 # What does not work
 * Subwoofer